 Step 6: Enjoy our magic treats and some good conversation too.

 Read the note to the kids and pass it around.
 Then, open up the treats and share in the sweet solution to the mystery.
 Enjoy the treats together and, hopefully, some good conversation about how you solved the mystery and what these forest fairies must be like.

 This experience heightens kids’ curiosity and forever increases the wonder and potential magic of any trail walk.
 As they encounter clues and try to solve the mystery, a child will incorporate new information, reflect on his current theory and revise his theory as necessary—rather sophisticated stuff and the very basis for higher level critical thinking skills.
-Practice with this kind of theorizing and story building will also help to make him a great reader someday.
-The hunt is a great way to engage kids and help them learn to look carefully and exercise the self control required to notice objects/clues tucked along the trail.
+Practice with this kind of theorizing and story building will also help to make kids great readers someday.
+The hunt is a great way to engage kids and help them learn to look carefully and exercise the focus and self control required to notice objects/clues tucked along the trail.
 The ultimate reward of cookies or muffins along with the note at the end makes for a most sweet payoff too!
 Kids exercise their imaginations and a sense of joy as they play with a most imaginative scenario.
 Finally, they practice communicating with one another as they share ideas and listen to the ideas of others.

 Note: We must share that we owe this idea to John Blaney, a brilliant man who trains people big and small to learn in forest schools in England and beyond.

 Teach Tinkergarten in your community or classroom!

 By communication, we mean the ability to listen, understand, speak, read and write and more.
 In order to communicate effectively, kids must learn to understand what they want to get across, then decide on how to convey their messages, working to coordinate the mind and body to do so.
 They also need to learn to anticipate how the message will be received by another person(s).
 This is rather elegant and requires a symphony of physical, cognitive and social capabilities.
 The more children can practice, the better!